Skip to content

 Obfuscate JavaScript code with configurable protection settings such as string array encoding, control-flow flattening, dead-code injection, and debug resistance.

-What JavaScript Obfuscator Does
+About JavaScript Obfuscator

 JavaScript Obfuscator is a free browser-based tool for transforming readable JavaScript into a more difficult-to-understand version that is harder to inspect and reverse-engineer casually.
 It supports multiple protection settings such as identifier mangling, string array encoding, control-flow flattening, dead-code injection, debug protection, self-defending behavior, and related hardening options.
 This makes it useful for frontend developers, agencies, product teams, and anyone shipping client-side logic that they do not want to expose in a fully readable form.
 It is important to be clear about what obfuscation does and does not do.
 Obfuscation does not create perfect security, and it should never be treated as a substitute for real access control, server-side validation, or secret management.
 If sensitive logic must remain private, it should live on the server.
 What obfuscation does provide is friction.
 It makes client-side code harder to inspect quickly, harder to copy directly, and more time-consuming to analyze.
 That can still be valuable in practical frontend distribution workflows.
 This tool is especially helpful when you need more than simple minification.
 Minifiers primarily reduce size and remove formatting, while obfuscators deliberately restructure the code to lower readability.
 That difference matters if the goal is source protection rather than only performance optimization.
 Because the interface exposes important configuration options, you can adjust the tradeoff between protection strength, output size, performance cost, and compatibility.
 Stronger settings may create harder-to-read output, but they can also increase bundle size or runtime complexity.
 That is why it helps to experiment before production deployment.
 For teams that ship browser-side business logic, embedded widgets, or licensed frontend code, obfuscation can be a useful defensive layer.
 This tool makes that process accessible without requiring a local build step for every quick test.